Your guide to opening a bank account in Finland

 How to open a bank account online with N26

-Opening a bank account with N26 takes just 8 minutes, and can be done entirely online.
+Opening a bank account with N26 takes a few minutes, and can be done entirely online.
 While not a Finnish bank, we are a fully licensed European bank, which means your deposits are protected up to €100,000 per EU regulations.
 To get started, visit the N26 website or download the smartphone app.
 From there, enter your personal details and choose the type of account you’d like to open.
 (Need help deciding?
 Take a look at our comparison tool.
 Our Customer Support experts are on hand if you need any help.)
 You’ll be asked to jump on a quick video call to verify your identity with your ID.
 Finally, make a transfer into your new account and start making payments right away!

 Your money at N26

 An account with N26 puts you in control of your money.
 Learn how to optimize your budget with Statistics, the features that shows your monthly spending at a glance.
 The Spaces feature allows you to organize your money into sub-accounts that sit alongside your main account, so you can save up for your dream vacation or a rainy day.

 At N26, we’ve taken the red tape out of opening a bank account in Finland.
 Open an online account in minutes—all you’ll need is your smartphone, a valid address in Finland, and a valid photo ID.
 You’ll get an official German IBAN, so you can pay and be paid like a local.
 Plus, there are no hidden fees and you’ll always have access to English-speaking customer service, so you can focus on settling in to your new home.

 Can I open a bank account in Finland as a non-resident?

 Yes, you can open a bank account in Finland as a non-resident.
 The type of Finnish bank account that non-residents can open is called an "international account."
 There might be extra requirements for opening international accounts and certain limitations on how they can be used.
 However, non-resident accounts typically provide access to essential banking services, including transfers and cash withdrawals.